linusromland/WebCrawler/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See <href="https://github.com/linusromland/WebCrawler/blob/master/LICENSE">`LICENSE`</a> for more information.